mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Active and Reactive Power Injection from Generators
-To calculate the active and reactive power injection from the generators at a specific bus, the function can be used:
+To calculate the active and reactive power injection from generators at a specific bus, use:
 ```@repl acopfpower
 active, reactive = supplyPower(analysis; label = "Bus 2")
 ```